Fracturing of new concrete stumps.

-These new concrete stumps were replaced approximately 4 years before an inspection and are already fracturing.
+Learn why these new concrete stumps are fracturing.
+These new concrete stumps were replaced approximately 4 years before the inspection and already fracturing.
+Some recommendations on alternatives that are worth considering.
+QBIS.

 - Rising damp.